school of theology and ministry

 Rachelle Simon- firstname.lastname@example.org

 Gaudete is a welcoming and affirming community of STM students, which recognizes the dignity of each person and seeks to enrich the STM with openness and acceptance.
+We are the STM extension of the greater LGBTQ and ally resources at Boston College and look for ways to connect to the wider community.
 We provide a space for hope, witness, and dialogue for all students.
-We celebrate inclusivity through creative liturgies, fellowship, discussion, and scholarship.
+We celebrate inclusivity through fellowship, discussion, workshops and event sponsorship.

 International Students Association